A Leader from Within: Moulton ushers in USA’s Modern Era

 President Gordon Moulton addresses the University of South Alabama faculty at its fall 2011 general meeting at the Faculty Club.
 Moulton joined the faculty in 1966, three years after USA was founded.

-“The true measure of a great university is ultimately demonstrated through the accomplishments and recognition of its graduates and the contributions of its faculty through the creation of new knowledge and ideas,” Moulton said.
+“The true measure of a great university is ultimately demonstrated through the accomplishments and recognition of its graduates and the contributions of its faculty through the creation of new knowledge and ideas,” Moulton said before leaving the University.

 “The quality of the faculty, the staff and the students in any institution ultimately drives this outcome, and I have been privileged to work with the very best.